charleslf2/visionner/README.md

 #### Purpose of the package
 + The purpose of this package is to provide machine learning engineer a real world computer vision toolkit

+### Warning

+Since Visionner still in alpha and under heavy development , expect to see many changes in the near futures.

 #### Features
 + Convert image folder into numpy array